tinode/chat/docs/API.md

  * Messages received by readers on channels have no `From` field.
 Normal subscribers will receive messages with `From` containing ID of the sender.
  * Default permissions for a channel and non-channel group topics are different: channel group topic grants no permissions at all.
  * A subscriber joining or leaving the topic (regular or channel-enabled) generates a `{pres}` message to all other subscribers who are currently in the joined state with the topic and have appropriate permissions.
 Reader joining or leaving the channel generates no `{pres}` message.
+ * Reactions in channels are stripped of personal information.

 ### `sys` Topic

 The `sys` topic serves as an always available channel of communication with the system administrators.
 A normal non-root user cannot subscribe to `sys` but can publish to it without subscription.
 Existing clients use this channel to report abuse by sending a Drafty-formatted `{pub}` message with the report as JSON attachment.
 A root user can subscribe to `sys` topic.
 Once subscribed, the root user will receive messages sent to `sys` topic by other users.

-## Using Server-Issued Message IDs
+## Chat Messages

+Clients send chat messages as `{pub}` packets to a specific topic.
+Tinode server receives them, checks permissions, then forwards them to attached topic subscribers as `{data}` packet (protocol message) as well as notifies un-attached subscribers on their `me` topic and sends appropriate push notifications.

 Tinode provides basic support for client-side caching of `{data}` messages in the form of server-issued sequential message IDs.
-The client may request the last message id from the topic by issuing a `{get what="desc"}` message.
+The client may request the last message id from the topic by issuing a `{get what="desc"}`.
 If the returned ID is greater than the ID of the latest received message, the client knows that the topic has unread messages and their count.
 The client may fetch these messages using `{get what="data"}` message.
-The client may also paginate history retrieval by using message IDs.
+The client may also paginate message history by using message IDs, such as: "get messages with ID smaller than 123", "... greater than 456", "... in the following ranges: 3-10, 73-85".

+Messages may have reactions.
+A reaction can technically be any (short) string, but normally it's either an emoji grapheme cluster or a vote in a poll.
+Reactions are sent by clients by issuing `{note}` messages, fetched from the server as part of `{data}`, can be fetched separately from `{data}` by issuing `{get what="meta"}`.

+A message may have multiple reactions.
+An individual reaction stored and transmitted as the type (emoji grapheme cluster) and a list of user IDs who reacted with this emoji.

+Channel readers can get only cumulative reaction count with personal information stripped except for the current user who receives info on his own reactions.

 ## User Agent and Presence Notifications